In this Section

 Nick Hirshon

-Hirshon has published in peer-reviewed journals such as American Journalism, Case Studies in Sport Management, International Journal of Sport Communication, and Journalism History.
+Hirshon has published in peer-reviewed journals such as American Journalism, Case Studies in Sport Management, International Journal of the History of Sport, International Journal of Sport Communication, Journal of Sports Media, and Journalism History.
 His research has also been recognized with awards and honors at several academic conferences.
-In 2015, his paper on the groundbreaking association between New York City Mayor John Lindsay and the 1969 New York Mets received the Outstanding Student Paper Award from the American Journalism Historians Association.
+In 2015, his research on the groundbreaking association between New York City Mayor John Lindsay and the 1969 New York Mets was named the outstanding student paper by the American Journalism Historians Association.

-Before joining the faculty at William Paterson, Hirshon taught journalism at Ohio University (2013-2016), St. John’s University (2010-2013), and LaGuardia Community College in the City University of New York (2009-2013).
-Hirshon has received several major awards for his teaching, including an AEJMC Promising Professors Award in 2014 and the Society of Professional Journalists’ New Jersey Journalism Educator of the Year Award in 2019.
-In 2015, his Ohio University students nominated him for a Graduate Associate Outstanding Teaching Award, and he became the first journalism instructor to win the award in eight years.
+Before joining the faculty at William Paterson, Hirshon taught journalism at Ohio University (2013-2016), St. John’s University (2010-2013), and LaGuardia Community College (2009-2013).
+He received several major awards for his teaching during this time, including an AEJMC Promising Professors Award in 2014 and Ohio University's Graduate Associate Outstanding Teaching Award in 2015.

 Degrees